avivl/cloud-sre-agent/docs/mirascope_integration.md

 ### 5. Environment Management

 - Use separate environments for development, staging, and production
-- Deploy stable versions to production
+- Deploy stable configurations to production
-- Test new versions in staging first
+- Test new configurations in staging first

 ## Troubleshooting

 ### Common Issues

 1. **Prompt not found**: Ensure the prompt ID exists and is correctly spelled
-2. **Version not found**: Check that the version exists for the prompt
+2. **Configuration not found**: Check that the configuration exists for the prompt
 3. **Test failures**: Review test cases and expected outputs
 4. **Performance issues**: Check metrics and consider optimization